crowsonkb/esgd/README.md

 ESGD-M obtains Hessian information through occasional Hessian-vector products (by default, every ten optimizer steps; each Hessian-vector product is approximately the same cost as a gradient evaluation) and uses it to adapt per-parameter learning rates.
 It estimates the diagonal of the absolute Hessian, diag(|H|), to use as a diagonal preconditioner.

-To use this optimizer you must call `.backward()` with the `create_graph=True` option.
+To use this optimizer you must call `.backward()` with the `create_graph=True` option on those steps when it is going to perform a Hessian-vector product.
+You can call it like: `loss.backward(create_graph=opt.should_create_graph())` to do this.
 Gradient accumulation steps and distributed training are currently not supported.

 ## Learning rates